Recent Updates

 Meet 2022's Best of the Best — Ken Raimondi...

-Ken Raimondi, lead producer and director for the 3d Audiovisual Squadron at Joint Base San Antonio- Lackland has been named this year’s winner of the AFPAAA Brig, Gen. James W. Hart, Jr., Best of the Best Award.
+Ken Raimondi, lead producer and director for the 3d Audiovisual Squadron at Joint Base San Antonio- Lackland has been named this year’s winner of the AFPAA Brig, Gen. James W. Hart, Jr., Best of the Best Award.

 Raimondi was selected the most outstanding public affairs person from the nominated bandsmen, broadcasters, multimedia and public affairs specialists.